- This event has passed.

 All your instructors are participants in this year’s Sadhana Studies Program.

-Send a donation to paypal.me/danieldragonstaff or Venmo @danieldragonstaff
+Send a donation of $5 or more to paypal.me/danieldragonstaff or Venmo @danieldragonstaff

 You will receive an email with a Zoom link at least 15 minutes before the first class of the day